dvargas92495/constancy.fund/README.md

 1. `/.github/workflows` - This hosts automations for common development workflows
 1. `/public` - This hosts public assets like images, favicon, etc.
 1. `/server` - This hosts a file used by [Remix](https://remix.run) to run the front end, to be abstracted out in the future.

-The following directories are deprecated and have logic being migrated to the `/app` directory.

-1. `/functions` - Has the create contract function, deployed to a background Lambda
-1. `/db` - Should be migrated to `/app/data` over time.
-Currently has schema migrations, schema definition, and enums.

 The rest of the files in the root should be considered boilerplate that helps run the app in all environments.